 The idea of progression must be considered to properly answer this urban legend.
 Progression is, “An appraisal principle that states that, between dissimilar properties, the value of the lessor quality property is favorably affected by the presence of the better-quality property.”

 In other words, the appearance, value, and desirability of the surrounding neighborhood can and will affect Montrose Co real estate values.

 The Jeff Foxworthy Syndrome

 “You might be a redneck if you have a hubcap wind chime hanging from the entrance to your cul de sac.”
-The jokes go on and on but there is a simple truth that makes these jokes hit home for many of us on the rural Colorado Western Slope.
+The jokes go on and on, but there is a simple truth that makes these jokes hit home for many of us on the rural Colorado Western Slope.
 Your property value may be at risk if HOA, covenants, or restrictions are not in place where your home resides.
-Although funny, a hubcap wind chime (along with an engine block on cinder blocks in the front yard) just may be the reason a property and neighborhood has value reduction.
+Although funny, a hubcap wind chime (along with an engine block on cinder blocks in the front yard) just may be the reason a property or neighborhood has value reduction.

 The Cinderella Syndrome